 Wireless technology enabled the advent of wireless baby monitors.
 Wireless technology uses radio frequency to transfer signals from the baby unit to the parent unit.
 The advances in technology have given us the opportunity of ensuring that our babies are safe without the need of having wired gadgets in the baby’s nursery.
 This is a great invention that has given many parents peace knowing their beautiful baby is safe and sound.

-Having a baby will necessitate you to sacrifice a great deal of things.
+Having a baby will necessitate you to sacrifice a lot of things.
 This could include work, leisure pursuits, and even your daily way of living.
 This is really about a device called a wireless baby monitor which facilitates maintaining a close watch on the activities and the condition of your baby.
 In fact, you can even hear and watch him from anywhere in the house.

 Types of wireless baby monitor